Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

-\end{enumerate} \end{Theorem} In the above theorem, as in the rest of the paper, differentiability at $t=0$ for a function on $[0,\infty)$ means differentiability from the right. \begin{remark} The restriction to the above cases $(i)$ and $(ii)$ is technical and motivated by the following.
+In the above theorem, as in the rest of the paper, differentiability at $t=0$ for a~function on $[0,\infty)$ means differentiability from the right. \begin{remark} The restriction to the above cases \textup{(i)} and \textup{(ii)} is technical and motivated by the following.
 Set

-Thanks to \eqref{davide}, Equation \eqref{orecchiettebis} can be rewritten as
+Thanks to \eqref{davide}, equation \eqref{orecchiettebis} can be rewritten as

 Fixing functions $A_t (s)$ and $B_t(s)$ such that $\partial_t A_t(s)=a_t(s)$ and $\partial_t B_t(s)=b_t(s)$, \eqref{serioso} leads to